SamyZog/kinointel/README.md

 <h2 id="motivation">Motivation</h2>

-This is my first ever project since I started learning front-end development.
+This is my first full fledged project since I started learning front-end development.

 It is made as a potfolio project to showcase to recruiters.

 <h2 id="dev-phase">Development phase</h2>